Thread Veins & Rosacea

 - May be due to genetic predispositions.

-- Can result in many deeply embedded small lesions.
+- It can result in many deeply embedded small lesions.

-- Inflammation (swollen or dry) dependant on severity and skin condition.
+- Inflammation (swollen or dry) is dependant on severity and skin condition.

-- These are blood spots which become trapped within the skin.
+- These are blood spots that become trapped within the skin.

 - Usually round and typically 1-3mm in diameter.